• CAREER RECORD: 362-230/22 seasons, all at Florida State

 • Coached 6 All-Americans and two Arthur Ashe national winners

-Entering his 20th season at the helm of the Florida State men’s tennis program, Hultquist has put himself atop the Florida State record books and the Seminoles consistently in the national spotlight.
-The winningest coach in program history, Hultquist has led the ‘Noles to 16 consecutive NCAA Tournament appearances, one of only 11 programs in the country to reach that mark of postseason longevity.
+In 22 seasons at the helm of the Florida State men’s tennis program, Hultquist has put himself atop the Florida State record books and the Seminoles consistently in the national spotlight.
+The winningest coach in program history, Hultquist has led the ‘Noles to 17 NCAA Tournament appearances in the last 18 seasons.

 The 2018 season was the best one yet under Hultquist.
 The Seminoles earned 28 wins on their way to hosting the NCAA first and second rounds.
 It marked the 16th straight season under Hultquist that the Seminoles had made an NCAA Tournament appearance and the fourth time that FSU had hosted a regional.
 During the 2018 season, the Seminoles defeated No. 8 Florida for the second year in a row at the USTA National Campus.
 It was the second season in a row that the match garnered the largest crowd in college tennis (1,917) and was the third largest attended college tennis match since the stat was kept back in 1995.
 For the second year in a row and third time in program history, three student-athletes were placed on the All-ACC team – Aziz Dougaz (first team), Guy Iradukunda (second team) and Lucas Poullain (third team).
 Florida State also brought home numerous ITA Regional honors as Hultquist was named Southeast Region Coach of the Year, Dougaz was named player to watch and Iradukunda was named Most Improved Senior and Senior Player of the Year.
 Hultquist was also named ACC Coach of the Year, becoming the first Seminole head coach to earn such honors.